nih-cfde/training-and-engagement/docs/KidsFirst/KF_2_Registration.md

 Why so much setup?
 ------------------

-As you likely know, there are many rules and regulations about who can use human derived medical data, and for what purposes.
+There are many rules and regulations about who can use human derived medical data, and for what purposes.
 Human genomic data is no exception.
 Even if the human data you intend to use is 'open', that generally doesn't mean you can do anything you want with it, just that there are fewer barriers to seeing it.
 Data curators like